 7. Concerns about Trust and Security

-In addition to these trust marks, make sure to add a phone number or live chat option at the top of each page.
-People usually trust websites that show the possibility of having some human interaction.
+In addition to these trust marks, make sure to add a phone number or a live chat option available on each page.
+People usually trust websites that offer the possibility of some human interaction.

-Now that you’ve seen seven reasons people abandon carts, are you ready for more?
-If you’re interested in going deeper into shopping cart best practices that can boost sales, check out this webinar with actionable advice on how to increase your revenue with conversion rate optimization.
+Now that you’ve seen some of the reasons people abandon carts, are you ready for more?
+If you’re interested in going deeper into best practices that can boost sales, check out this webinar with actionable advice on how to increase your revenue with conversion rate optimization.